 Is Juarez safe for travelers arriving from the US?

-Ciudad Juarez, one of the major Mexican cities located in the north, borders onto the USA in a similar way to Tijuana.
+Ciudad Juarez, one of the major Mexican cities located in the north, borders the USA in a similar way to Tijuana.

 Is Juarez Safe?